CosmicOdyssey/DubHacks-2025/DEE-Demo/FORGE_DEPLOYMENT_GUIDE.md

 You should see `GEMINI_API_KEY` listed for your chosen environment.

-## 4. Build the React UI
+## 4. Build the Forge UI

-Forge serves the compiled UI from `static/ui/`, so build it before deploying:
+Forge serves static files from `static/ui/`.
+The build step copies the Obsidian-style prototype (`local-test/index-v2.html`) into that folder:

 ```bash
 npm run build
 ```

-Expect Vite to report a successful build and generate assets under `static/ui/`.
+You should see log output confirming that `index-v2.html` and `app-v2.js` were copied into `static/ui/`.

 ## 5. Lint & Deploy to Forge